 We organise company visits, international events, workshops and more….

-We have our “Stammtisch” every first Monday of the month at 7.30pm (usually in the city centre).
+We have our “Stammtisch” every last Thursday of the month at 7.30pm (usually in the city centre).
 Action meetings take place every second Thursday of the month at 6pm (usually at the Institute for Aviation and Astronautics).
 The respective location will be announced here and on our Facebook page.
 Interested students are welcome to join us at any of our meetings.

 Enjoy exploring our website and activities!